Skip to main content

 Object Protection

-Guard against unauthorized creation, deletion, and modifications of objects of a specific type (currently Tables and Views) in your database.
+Guard against unauthorized creation, deletion, and modifications of objects of a specific type (currently Roles/Users) in your database.
 You can choose whether this policy blocks the action or only sends an alert when the action occurs.
 This policy type has the parameters:

-• In the Object Type section, choose the type of objects that this policy will protect.
-Currently, the supported object types are Tables and Views.
+• The Object Type section, shows the type of objects that this policy will protect.
+Currently, the supported object type is Roles/Users.

 • In the Select Operations section, select one or more from Create, Alter, and Drop operations.